connor-makowski/type_enforced/README.md

 `type_enforcer` contains a basic `Enforcer` wrapper that can be used to enforce most basic python typing hints.

-`type_enforcer` currently supports all single level python types and single level class instances.
-For example, you can force an input to be an `int` or a self defined `MyClass`, but not a vector of the format `list(int)`.
+`type_enforcer` currently supports all single level python types, single level class instances and classes themselves.
+For example, you can force an input to be an `int` or an instance of the self defined `MyClass`, but not a vector of the format `list(int)`.
 In this case, when using `type_enforcer`, you would only pass the format `list` and would not validate that the content of the list was indeed integers.

 You can pass multiple types in brackets to validate one of multiple types.
 For example, you could validate an input was an int or a float with `[int, float]`.

 Non specified types for variables are not enforced.

 Input and return typing are both supported.